rickshahid/SkyMedia/README.md

 To see some screenshots of a few key application modules, check out https://github.com/RickShahid/SkyMedia/wiki

-To enable the capabilities listed above as well as others, the following Azure platform services are leveraged:
+To enable the capabilities that are listed above as well as others, the following Azure platform services are leveraged:

 * Active Directory B2C - http://azure.microsoft.com/en-us/services/active-directory-b2c/